Kemuma001/Kemuma001/README.md

 #Part 1: Introduction to Software Engineering

 1.Explain what software engineering is and discuss its importance in the technology industry.

      Is the process of designing,developing,testing and maintaining a software.

 IMPORTANCE
-    software engineering helps businesses manage data efficiently. software engineering is essential for creating secure online platforms that facilitate transactions and protect sensitive customer information.
+    software engineering helps businesses manage data efficiently.

+    software engineering is essential for creating secure online platforms that facilitate transactions and protect sensitive customer information.

     Implementation of encryption protocols, secure payment gateways, and fraud detection systems.

 2.Identify and describe at least three key milestones in the evolution of software engineering.

-     Assembly language (1950s)-introduction of low level language that enabled programmers to directly control hardware .
+     Assembly language (1950s)-introduction of low level language that enabled programmers to directly control hardware.

      High level language(1950-1960s)-Development of languages like FORTRAN,COBOL AND BASIC.

     Structured programming(1960-a970s)-Introduction of concepts like modularityx,control structures to improve code readability and mainttainability.